 Piton de la Fournaise Facts

-- This ranking therefore places it with the likes of Mount Erebus, Stromboli, Mt.
+- This ranking actually places it with the likes of Mount Erebus, Stromboli, Mt.
 Etna, and Kilauea.
 Thus, while magnificent, it nevertheless remains an extremely hazardous location.
+Despite this, though, it’s become an extremely popular tourist destination.

-- However, local officials take every precaution possible with the safety of local population and tourists alike.
-To than end, the volcano is closely monitored at all times by numerous instruments.
+- Local officials take every precaution possible with the safety of local population and tourists alike.
+To than end, the volcano continues to be closely monitored at all times by numerous instruments.
+This provides for some warning of impending eruptions.

 Related Articles